fluid-project/infusion-docs/src/documents/DOMBinder.md

 ## How Infusion Components Use the DOM Binder ##

 The Infusion Framework automatically creates a DOM Binder for any [View Component](tutorial-gettingStartedWithInfusion/ViewComponents.md) as it constructs and attaches it to the component as a top-level member named `dom`.

-View Components specify a set of names selectors in the component's defaults called `selectors`:
+View Components specify a set of named selectors in the component's defaults called `selectors`:

 ```javascript
 fluid.defaults("fluid.newComponent", {